andrewray/opam/README.md

-opam package descriptions for Iocaml (and those dependancies not met by default)
+opam package descriptions for Iocaml.

+Iocaml is currently up to date in the main opam repo.
+At some point this will host the dev version.